I Want You Back (Bananarama song): Chart performance

 "I Want You Back" was among Bananarama's most successful singles on the worldwide charts.
-In the UK, it was one of the band's top ten hit (out of ten); it started at number 36 on 9 April 1988, peaked at number five for consecutive two weeks, and fell off the chart after ten weeks, five of them spent in the top ten.
-It met also with success in Ireland where it reached number three and charted for a total of six weeks, was a top ten hit in Spain where it attained number six, and a top 20 hit in Finland.
+In the UK, it was one of the band's top ten hit (out of ten); it started at number 36 on 9 April 1988, peaked at number five for two consecutive weeks, and fell off the chart after ten weeks, five of them spent in the top ten.
+It met also with success in Ireland where it reached number three and charted for a total of six weeks, was a top-five hit in Luxembourg, a top-ten hit in Spain where it attained number six, and a top-20 hit in Finland.
 However, it was a moderate hit in German-speaking countries, culminating at number 23 and 29 in Switzerland and West Germany, respectively, and in Dutch-speaking countries, stalling at numbers 40 and 49 in the Flanders region of Belgium and the Netherlands.
 On the Music & Medias combined Pan-European Hot 100 singles chart, it debuted at number 45 on 23 April 1988, reached a peak of number 17 in its third week, and cumulated nine weeks of presence on the chart.
 It also enjoyed decent airplay on radios, thus charted for eight weeks on the European Airplay Top 50, peaking at number eight in its fifth week.

 Regarding the Oceanian market, "I Want You Back" was a top ten hit in both Australia and New Zealand.
 In Australia, it charted in the top 50 for 16 weeks, eight of them spent in the top ten, with number three as its highest position in its sixth week.
 In New Zealand, it had an eight-week chart run with a start at number 20 on 31 July 1988 and a peak at number ten in its third week.